SwapnashreeTripathy/Automated-CICD-Pipeline-For-HTMLApp-on-Nginx/README.md

 # Automate CICD-HTML Project Deployment to Nginx Server

-#### If there is any new commit pushed to the GitHub Main branch, automatically those new changes/commits will get deployed to your Production/main Server using Automation script & cronjob.
+#### When there is any new commit pushed to the GitHub Main branch, automatically those new changes/commits will get deployed to your Production/main Server using Automation script & cronjob.

-## Thought Process to build this project
+## Thought Process to build this project:

  1. Create/Take a simple HTML project and push it to a GitHub repository.